-This St. Patrick’s Day I’m putting shenanigans aside and am serving up a seriously delicious Irish Whiskey and Baileys Cheesecake.
+This St. Patrick’s Day I’m putting shenanigans aside and am serving up a seriously delicious, you might say the best Irish Whiskey and Baileys Cheesecake.
 It is not overly boozy but delivers the telltale flavors of whisky and luscious Bailey’s Irish Cream.
 The most irresistible part of the cheesecake is definitely the texture.
 Not heavy and dense like a New York cheesecake, this filling is silky smooth and downright heavenly.

 There are a few secrets to making a fantastic cheesecake.
 Since cheesecake has essentially a custard filling, baking in a water bath allows it to be protected from the direct heat along with moisture from the water ensuring it won’t crack while it bakes.
 Additionally allowing it cool slowly, first by leaving it in the oven with the temperature off then at room temperature before chilling keeps the consistency creamy.
 Cheesecakes should not be over baked and though after the requisite baking time the cheesecake will still look jiggly, the cake continues to firm up as it cools and solidifies after chilling.